rHedBull/strategey_RL_env/README.md

 - [ ] City ID connected to city owner?

 ## Dev Ops
-- [ ] add more testc, increase coverage
+- [ ] add more tests, increase coverage
 - [ ] add more logging
 - [ ] add larger integration tests, on predefined test map, small and large scale, by map size and agent count
 - [ ] add more documentation